 Federal law prohibits ALL domestic abusers from having guns.

-Federal law does not prohibit current or recent former dating partners subject to a restraining order from purchasing or possessing guns.
+Federal law does not prohibit current or recent former dating partners subject to a domestic violence restraining order from purchasing or possessing guns.

 Source: Everytown, “Gun Violence Against Women,” 2022.